edgio-docs/edgio-docs/guides/prefetching.md

   link: createHttpLink({
     credentials: 'omit',
     uri:
-      typeof window === 'undefined' // Use a relative URL when running in the browser so that GraphQL requests are fetched via the XDN's edge cache.
+      typeof window === 'undefined' // Use a relative URL when running in the browser so that GraphQL requests are fetched via {{ PRODUCT_NAME }}'s edge cache.
         ? process.env.GQL_ENDPOINT
         : '/graphql',
     headers: {